mlaursen/react-md/packages/transition/README.md

 Provided components and hooks:

-- `Collapse` or `useCollapse` - transition an element in and out of view based on the height of the element
+- `Collapse` or `useCollapseTransition` - transition an element in and out of view based on the height of the element
-- `CrossFade` or `useCrossFade` - a transition generally used for a full page transition that fades and slightly moves a child component into view
+- `CrossFade` or `useCrossFadeTransition` - a transition generally used for a full page transition that fades and slightly moves a child component into view
-- `ScaleTransition` - transition an element in and out of view with a `scale` transform that can be updated to just be `scaleY`
+- `ScaleTransition` or `useScaleTransition` - transition an element in and out of view with a `scale` transform that can be updated to just be `scaleY`
 - `useTransition` - a hook implementation of the `Transition` component from `react-transition-group`
-- `useCSSTransition` -a hook implementation of the `CSSTransition` component from `react-transition-group`
+- `CSSTransition` or `useCSSTransition` - allows for a CSS transition that was heavily inspired by `react-transition-group`
-- `useFixedPositioning` - hooks into the `CSSTransition` component from `react-transition-group` to fix an element to another element within the viewport
+- `useFixedPositioning` - hooks into the `CSSTransition` component from to fix an element to another element within the viewport

 The `rmd-transition-shadow-transition` mixin allows you to "performantly" transition between two box shadow values using the